Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Multilevel covariance matrix

-\item Given a cell $B^{l}_{k}$ at level $l \geq -1$ identify the corresponding tree node value Tree.node and the tree depth Tree.currentdepth.
-Note that the Tree.currentdepth and the MB level $q$ are the same for $q = 0,\dots,t$.
-However, for $q = -1$ the MB is associated to the Tree.currentdepth = 0.
+A sparse version of the covariance matrix $\bC_{\bW}(\btheta)$ can be built by using a level and distance dependent strategy: \begin{inparaenum}[i)] \item Given a cell $B^{i}_{k}$ at level $i \geq 0$ identify the corresponding tree node value Tree.node and the tree depth Tree.depth.
+Note that the Tree.depth and the MB level $q$ are the same for $q = 0,\dots,t$. \item Let $\bbK \subset \bbS$ be all the observations nodes contained in the cell $B^{i}_{k}$. \item Let $\tau_{i,j} \geq 0$ be the distance parameter given by the user corresponding to the level $i,j$ from the block $\bC^{i,j}_{\bW}(\btheta)$. \item Let the Targetdepth be equal to the desired level of the tree. \end{inparaenum}